utdata/csvkit-nicar/README.md

 Csvkit, a command-line tool for reporters
 =========================================

-## This page available at: g.cmcdonald.com/csvkit-nicar2018
+## These directions are at: g.cmcdonald.com/csvkit-nicar2018

 Ever struggled with large data sets?
 Or need to quickly join or merge data sets without benefit of a database?
 We will show you how to harness the awesome power of CSVKit to wrangle large datasets on the command line.
 It's easy to use, fast and powerful.
 It's a must in every data journalist's tool box.

 This session is good for: People who want a solution for working with multiple​​ CSV files without having to open Excel or to join or merge files without a database.

-Created b [Christian McDonald](http://github.com/critmcdonald) for the [2018 CAR Conference](https://www.ire.org/conferences/nicar18/) on March 8-11, 2018 in Chicago.
+Created by [Christian McDonald](http://github.com/critmcdonald) for the [2018 CAR Conference](https://www.ire.org/conferences/nicar18/) on March 8-11, 2018 in Chicago.

 This lecture assumes use of Macintosh with [csvkit](https://csvkit.rtfd.org) installed globally using Python 3.6, which is how the NICAR machines are set up.
 If you are seeing this at another time, you might [install miniconda](https://github.com/utdata/csvkit-nicar2018/blob/master/install_miniconda.md).